Note

 speak: Displays and records messages to the terminal

-observe: Records incoming messages
+observe: Records incoming messages from environment or other agents

 Available Hooks